The lattice of varieties of monoids: Special elements

-It is verified by Shaprynski\v{\i}~\cite[Theorems~1 and~2]{Shaprynskii-12} that all proper overcommutative semigroup varieties are non-Id-varieties and there exist periodic non-Id-varieties of semigroups.
+It is verified by Shaprynski\v{\i} \cite[Theorems~1 and~2]{Shaprynskii-12} that all proper overcommutative semigroup varieties are non-Id-varieties and there exist periodic non-Id-varieties of semigroups.
 The analog of the former fact does not hold for monoid varieties.
-Indeed, by Proposition~\ref{umod codistr}b), the variety $\mathbf{COM}$ is an Id-variety; this follows also from Observation~\ref{ident and Id-var} and the fact that the lattice $L(\mathbf{COM})$ is distributive by Theorem~\ref{struct of COM}.
+Indeed, by Proposition~\ref{umod,codistr}b), the variety $\mathbf{COM}$ is an Id-variety; this follows also from Observation~\ref{ident and Id-var} and the fact that the lattice $L(\mathbf{COM})$ is distributive by Theorem~\ref{struct of COM}.
 As noted in Subsection~\ref{mod}, the lattice $L(\mathbf{COM}\vee\mathbf D_1)$ is also distributive.
 In view of Observation~\ref{ident and Id-var}, the variety $\mathbf{COM}\vee\mathbf D_1$ provides one more example of overcommutative Id-variety of monoids.
 The following question is still open.

-\begin{question} Is there a \textup[periodic\textup] non-Id-variety of monoids? \end{question}
+\begin{question} Is there a [periodic] non-Id-variety of monoids? \end{question}

-The proof of~\cite[Theorem~2]{Shaprynskii-12} implies that if a lattice $L$ contains a sublattice $K$ that is anti-isomorphic to $\Pi_\infty$, then $K$ contains an element that is not an Id-element of $L$.
+The proof of Theorem~2 in Shaprynski\v{\i}~\cite{Shaprynskii-12} implies that if a lattice $L$ contains a sublattice $K$ that is anti-isomorphic to $\Pi_\infty$, then $K$ contains an element that is not an Id-element of $L$.
 Thus, an affirmative answer to Question~\ref{dual to Pi_infty in MON?}a) implies an affirmative answer to Question~\ref{non-Id-var exist?}.